cisco/ChezScheme/IMPLEMENTATION.md

 changing `7.ms`.
 Makefile variables like `o` control the way tests are run; for example, use `make o=3 7.mo` to test in unsafe mode.

+# Compiled Files and Boot Files

+A Scheme file conventionally uses the suffix ".ss" and it's compiled form uses the suffix ".so".
+The format of a compiled file is closely related to the fasl format that is exposed by `fasl-write` and `fasl-read`, but you can't compile Scheme code to some value that is written with `fasl-write`.
+Instead, `compile-file` and related functions directly generate compiled code in a fasled form that includes needed linking information.

+A boot file, usually with the suffix ".boot", has the same format as a compiled file, but with an extra header that identifies it as a boot file and takes care of some singleton objects, such as `#!base-rtd` and the stub to invoke compiled code.

+The vfasl format is used for the same purposes as the fasl format, but mostly for boot files.
+It is always platform-specific and its content is very close to the form that the content will take when loaded into memory.
+It can load especially quickly with streamlined linking and interning of symbols and record types, especially in uncompressed form.
+The build scripts do not convert boot files to vfasl format.

 # Scheme Objects

 A Scheme object is represented at run time by a pointer.
 The low bits